aiidateam/aiida-core/docs/source/index.rst

       .. rubric:: AiiDA

-      An open-source Python infrastructure to help researchers with automating, managing, persisting, sharing and reproducing the complex workflows associated with modern computational science and all associated data (see :ref:`features<intro:about>`).
+      An open-source Python infrastructure to help researchers with automating, managing, persisting, sharing and reproducing the complex workflows associated with modern computational science and all associated data (see :ref:`what is AiiDA<intro:about>`).

+      XXX: why aiida?
+XXX: the overview of the design, and the main features.

+      XXX: learn more about AiiDA link to a post describing the problem we are trying to solve, and how AiiDA solves it.

+      To get started and have a quick feel of what AiiDA works like, you can try the `Quick start <intro/get_started>`_ guide.

       **aiida-core version:** |release|